 - I encourage you to have to spend a little time on make up for this occassion

 - Make sure nails (fingers & toes) are clean and well-manicured and chipped polish is removed.

 WHAT TO WEAR

 Start with a colour palette that you think is classic and you will not tire of.
-I strongly suggest neutrals such as creams, greys, mochas, peaches or blues, and then build a set of clothes from there.
+I strongly suggest neutrals such as creams, greys, mochas or olive greens, and then build a set of clothes from there.